Prince Edward Island: Municipalities

-Zoning

-The island's landscape is pastoral.
-Rolling hills, woods, reddish white sand beaches, ocean coves and the famous red soil have given Prince Edward Island a reputation as a province of outstanding natural beauty.
-As a result, the provincial government has enacted laws to preserve the landscape through regulation, although there is a lack of consistent enforcement.

-There is no province-wide zoning and land-use planning.
-Under the Planning Act of the province, municipalities have the option to assume responsibility for land-use planning through the development and adoption of official plans and land use bylaws.
-Thirty-one municipalities have taken responsibility for planning.
-In areas where municipalities have not assumed responsibility for planning, the Province remains responsible for development control.

 Health care and sanitation

 The province has a single health administrative region (or district health authority) called Health PEI.
 Health PEI receives funding for its operations and is regulated by the Department of Health and Wellness.

-Many PEI homes and businesses are served by central sewage collection and/or treatment systems.
+Many PEI homes and businesses are served by central sewage collection and treatment systems.
 These are operated either by a municipality or a private utility.
 Many industrial operations have their own wastewater treatment facilities.
 Staff members with the Department of Environment, Water and Climate Change provide advice to operators, as needed, on proper system maintenance.
 The IRAC regulates municipal water and sewer in the province, now under the Environmental Protection Act.
 Since around 1900, the residents of the City of Charlottetown have benefited from a central sanitary sewer service.
 Early disposal practices, while advanced for their time, eventually were found to compromise the ecological integrity of the nearby Hillsborough River and the Charlottetown Harbour.
 By 1974, the commission had spearheaded the development of a primary wastewater treatment plant, known as the Charlottetown Pollution Control Plant, together with the construction of several pumping stations along the city's waterfront, and outfall piping deep into the Hillsborough River.

-There are eight hospitals in the province.